Dynamic Structural Operational Semantics: Modular Structural Operational Semantics

 \begin{definition}[rules] We call $t\transition{\alpha}t'$ a \emph{transition literal} (or transition schema), with $t,t'$ program terms, possibly containing meta-variables (i.e., these are program schemes).
 A transition schema is \emph{closed} iff $t,t'$ are, i.e., do not contain meta-variables.
 The $\alpha$ is a specification of a set of morphisms allowed as labels of this transition schema (see Notation~\ref{notation_morphTrans}).
 A transition \emph{derivation rule} is of the form $H/l$ with $H$ a set of transition literals, called the \emph{premises}, and $l$ is a single transition literal, called the \emph{conclusion}. \end{definition}

+When side-conditions (e.g., equations, set memberships, definedness assertions) are needed in a rule, we write these on top of the derivation line, together with the premises, since they can easily be distinguished from transition literals.
+Negations of side-conditions can also be used.

-\begin{definition}[generated ATS] Semantics of a program $P$ is defined as the \emph{generated arrow-labelled transition system} that has as states closed program terms, as initial state the program $P$, and as transitions all the closed transitions generated by exhaustively instantiating the derivation rules. \end{definition}
+\begin{definition}[generated ALTS] The semantics of a program $P$ is defined as the \emph{generated arrow-labelled transition system} that has as states closed program terms, as initial state the program $P$, and as transitions all the closed transitions generated by exhaustively instantiating the derivation rules. \end{definition}

 \begin{notation}[morphisms on transitions] When writing literals we use the following notation for the labels.
 We write $t\transition{\{\source{\alpha.i}\restlabel\target{\alpha.i}\}}t'$ to mean that the morphism $\alpha$ is a tuple where the label component indexed by $i$ is the one given on the transition, and all other components are the identity morphism, symbolized by the \textit{three dots}.
 We write sources of morphisms to the left of the three dots, and targets to the right.
 In one transition we may refer to several components, e.g.: $t\transition{\{\source{\alpha.i},\alpha.j\restlabel\target{\alpha.i}\}}t'$.
 In this example the $j$ index is associated with a discrete category, and therefore we do not write the target of it on the right because it is understood as being the same.
 Moreover, because of the right/left convention we omit the superscripts.
 An even more terse notation may simply drop all references to $\alpha$ and keep only the indexes, thus the last example becomes $t\transition{\{i=o,j=h\restlabel i=o'\}}t'$.
-The objects $o,o'$ may be stores, and thus the transition says that the store $o$ is changed to the $o'$, whereas the component $j$ may only be inspected.
-When side conditions are needed in a rule, , we write these on top of the line. \end{notation}
+The objects $o,o'$ may be stores, and thus the transition says that the store $o$ is changed to $o'$, whereas the component $j$ may only be inspected. \end{notation}

 The goal of \textit{modularity} is to have rules defined once and for all, meaning that when a new programming construct is added and the new rules for it need to refer to new auxiliary semantic entities, i.e., to enlarge the old label category, then the old rules need not be changed.
 This is made precise by the essential result of \cite[Prop.1]{Mosses99foundationsMSOS}.